tlshaheen/api_docs/doc/donations_api.md

 ### Donation Resource

-* `amount` - amount of donation in the nation's currency unit
+* `amount` - amount of donation in the nation's currency
 * `amount_in_cents` - amount of donation in cents
 * `author_id` - id of the person who created the donation
 * `billing_address` - an address resource representing the billing address